thephpleague/climate/terminal-objects/table.md

 ---
-layout: layout
+layout: default
-title: Tables
+title: Table
+permalink: /terminal-objects/table/
 ---

-Tables
+Table
 ==============

 The `table` method can receive any of the following: